The History

 Humans mainly appear as images of hands, mostly hand stencils made by blowing pigment on a hand held to the wall, as shown here with images from the Cave of Chauvet in France.

-Some theories hold that cave paintings may have been a way of communicating with others, while other theories ascribe a religious or ceremonial purpose to them and that the paintings were made by paleolithic shamans.
+Some theories hold that cave paintings may have been a way of communicating with others, while most theories ascribe a religious or ceremonial purpose to them, and that the paintings were made by paleolithic shamans.
 The shaman would retreat into the darkness of the caves, enter into a trance state, and then paint images of their visions, perhaps with some notion of drawing power out of the cave walls themselves.
+Thus, the purpose of these drawings would appear to be not communication among humans but communication directed at non-human deities and powers.

 Petroglyphs